jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 #### Controlling Recording

 When using the recording function with the `-R` command line option, if the Server receives a SIGUSR1 signal during a recording, it will start a new recording in a new Directory.
-SIGUSR2 will toggle recording enabled on/off.
+SIGUSR2 will recording enabled on/off.

-To send these signals using systemd, create the following two `.service` files in `/etc/systemd/system`, calling them something appropriate (e.g. `newRecording-Jamulus-server.service`).
+To send these signals using systemd, create the following two `.service` files in `/etc/systemd/system`, calling them something appropriate (e.g. `jamulusTogglerec.service`).

 **Note:** You will need to save recordings to a path _outside_ of the jamulus home Directory, or remove `ProtectHome=true` from your systemd unit file (be aware that doing so is however a potential security risk).